 |Type of Visa||Schengen Visa||Temporary Stay Visa||Temporary Residence Visa (or National Visa)|

 |Authorization||Entry in Portugal and countries that comprises the Schengen zone||Stay in Portugal for up to 1 year||Stay in Portugal for more than 1 year|

 |Approval Type||Visa stamped in the passport||Visa stamped in the passport||Visa stamped in the passport that needs to be converted into a Residence Permit|

 |Validity||90 days||Up to 1 year||More than 1 year|

-In this sense, the D7 Visa is a Residence type-of Visa, as it happens with the D2 Visa (business), the D1 Visa (work), among others.
+In this sense, the D7 Visa is a Residence Visa, as it happens with the D2 Visa (Business), the D1 Visa (Work), among others.

-The D7 Visa makes it possible for the applicant to obtain the Residence Permit once in Portugal.
+The D7 visa allows the applicant to obtain the Residence Permit once in Portugal.

 Requirements for the D7 Visa